 A3.
 The following are examples of events or conditions that, individually or collectively, may cast significant doubt on the entity's ability to continue as a going concern.
 This listing is not all-inclusive nor does the existence of one or more of the items always signify that a material uncertainty exists.

 Financial

-- Net liability or net current liability position. - Fixed-term borrowings approaching maturity without realistic prospects of renewal or repayment; or excessive reliance on short-term borrowings to finance long-term assets. - Indications of withdrawal of financial support by creditors.
+- Net liability or net current liability position. - Fixed-term borrowings approaching maturity without realistic prospects of renewal or repayment; or excessive reliance on shortterm borrowings to finance long-term assets.